SalamBhai/SalamBhai/README.md

 I always make sure that I find enough time for developing beneficial software solutions and contributing to software projects also helps me expand my knowledge and skill sets and work with other developers and team globally.

-- 💥 [Password Hashing And Encryption Nuget Library](https://github.com/SalamBhai/AtHackers): AtHackers is a cutting-edge security hashing library that empowers developers with robust password hashing capabilities.
+- 🛡️ [Password Hashing And Encryption Nuget Library](https://github.com/SalamBhai/AtHackers): AtHackers is a cutting-edge security hashing library that empowers developers with robust password hashing capabilities.
 Safeguard your users' credentials with ease using our library's advanced features and industry-standard algorithms..
-- 🛒 [The LogoPhilia: ](https://github.com/SalamBhai/LogoPhilia): A web-based application that i
+- 📘 [The LogoPhilia: ](https://github.com/SalamBhai/LogoPhilia): A web-based application that integrates *Merriam Webster and Oxford Dictionary's API* and integrates easy text-to-speech access to dictionary and fluent learning of the English Language for the visually impaired.

 </p>